All Episodes

 What was scary about Mike Bloomberg in that primary?

-We you know, granted, we know he's older.
+You know, granted, we know he's older.

 He's not the same guy.

-I don't know, but Biden actually referred to his son as a former attorney general uh over the weekend.
+I don't know, but Biden actually referred to his son as a former attorney general over the weekend.

 Did you see that?

-I mean, I almost don't want to bring it up.
+Yeah, I mean, I almost don't want to bring it up.

 I mean, I want to kind of be quiet about it, but you can't.

-Um, but it was embarrassing.
+But it was embarrassing.

 Right.

-Muller didn't know uh that that uh what fusion GPS is.
+Mueller didn't know what Fusion GPS is.

-And I'm sitting there saying, Are you kidding me?
+And I'm sitting there saying, are you kidding me?

 The president's firing on all cylinders right now.